JINSEH/CS50-Final-Project/project/README.md

 5. Type 'pipenv shell'

-6. Type 'pipenv install'
+6. Type 'pipenv install'(To install the dependencies)

 7. Then run the application using 'python manage.py runserver'

-About the Inventory Management System:
+## About the Inventory Management System:

 I first created an application using Django and imported external libraries to help me in this project.
 The application (invApp) is separated into templates, static, and its provided files.